kaustubhhiware/facebook-archive/README.md

 1. Open index.html in `facebook-yourfacebookusername`
 2. Click messages.
 Search for the person / conversation you want to analyse.
 3. Clicking on that chat should open a url like ; 'file:///home/kaustubh/GitHub/facebook-kaustubhhiware/messages/511.html'.
 For this particular chat, 511 is the id for this particular conversation.

+## Why

+I always wanted to know how many friends I make every month.
+It would have been infeasible to make a webapp out of this because so many API calls would be so _slow_, and whosoever wants to work with Facebook's Graph API?

+Plus it was raining and I couldn't go to MS's Hall Day till after the rain stopped.

+Have a feature request?
+See an interesting avenue not utilised yet with facebook's archive?
+Let me know by making a new issue.

+## ToDos

+- [ ] Plot number of messages with each friend as a function of time.
+Since this could get messy, plot only top 10-20 friends.
+ This way I'll know who're really my friends and who just pretend to be.

 ## License